 Paddle boats – Two state parks have paddle boat rentals by the half-hour: Mahoney State Park and Platte River State Park.
 Before going to either park, check out these guides: Mahoney State Park For Families and 7 Reasons To Visit Platte River State Park.

-Pools – Omaha parks has several outdoor pools but the 2020 opening date has not been announced – Gallagher Leisure, Miller Water Park, Camelot Traditional, Elkhorn Traditional, Lee Valley Traditional, Roanoke Traditional, Elmwood Leisure, Hanscom Leisure, Hitchcock Traditional, Karen Traditional, Spring Lake Traditional, Cryer Traditional, Deer Ridge Leisure, Oak Heights Leisure, Zorinsky Aquatic Center – as well three indoor pools (Montclair, Mockingbird and Common Ground).
+Pools – Omaha parks has several outdoor pools but most will not reopen in 2020 – Gallagher Leisure, Miller Water Park, Camelot Traditional, Elkhorn Traditional, Lee Valley Traditional, Roanoke Traditional, Elmwood Leisure, Hanscom Leisure, Hitchcock Traditional, Karen Traditional, Spring Lake Traditional, Cryer Traditional, Deer Ridge Leisure, Oak Heights Leisure, Zorinsky Aquatic Center.

 Other spraygrounds can be found at: Council Bluffs’ Bayliss Park and Fairmount Park, Shadow Lake Towne Center in Papillion, First National Bank Tower in downtown Omaha (more of a fountain you can play in), and Omaha Children’s Museum.
 Located a few miles south of Omaha, Platte River State Park has a two-level spray ground (minimal entrance fee to the sprayground, but you also need a state park permit).

 Standup Paddleboard (SUP) – You can rent SUP equipment or take classes through Neighborhood Offshore.

 Omaha Attractions That Are Great In The Summer